bougou/sail/docs/en/component.md

 `services` field is a dict with port name (service name) as keys.

-If the component exposed multiple ports, it must be defined as multiple services.
+If the component exposes multiple ports, it must be defined as multiple services.
 The port name (or called service name) can be any meaningful alphanum string, like "web", "http", "rpc", "cluster", "default" etc.

 ```yaml